 The first thing you want to do is park your car.
 You won't need it.
-Most things to see are within a small area, and driving along the brick-covered downtown streets can often be difficult at busy times, most notably during sporting events at either the Bricktown Ballpark or the Chesapeake Energy Arena.
+Most things to see are within a small area, and driving along the brick-covered downtown streets can often be difficult at busy times, most notably during sporting events at either the Bricktown Ballpark or the Chesapeake Energy Arena

 Speaking of sporting events, let's start there as the major complexes essentially create bookends for the primary attraction district of Bricktown.
 The Bricktown Ballpark

-is just North of Reno Ave. between Mickey Mantle Blvd. and Joe Carter Ave. on the East side.
+is just north of Reno Avenue. between Mickey Mantle Boulevard. and Joe Carter Avenue. on the east side.
 The Chesapeake Energy Arena and the Cox Convention Center

 are just outside the western side of Bricktown.